TechbyshOrg/wordpress-ai-assistant/README.md

 == Description ==

-**Smart AI Assistant for Content Creation** by **Techbysh** is a lightweight, high-performance plugin for WordPress websites.
+**AI Content & Meta Assistant** by **Techbysh** is a lightweight, high-performance plugin for WordPress websites.
 Whether you're running a WooCommerce store, a blog, or a business site, this assistant can help generate high-quality content powered by OpenAI’s GPT models.

 ✨ Supports WordPress posts, pages, and WooCommerce products
 ✨ Creates SEO meta titles, meta descriptions, and alt text